rqelibari/pygonal/doc/source/vectors.rst

 	>>> p
 	Vec2(7.07107, 7.07107)

-.. note:: All angles in planar are represented in degrees
+.. note:: All angles in pygonal are represented in degrees
 	where ``0`` is parallel to the ascending x-axis, and ``90`` is parallel to the ascending y-axis.